MileHacker Logo

 Public Transit Systems

-Nadi's public transport system mainly comprises large public buses and smaller, private mini-buses (often called share taxis).
+Nadi'the local mass transit mainly comprises large public buses and smaller, private mini-buses (often called share taxis).
 No metro or tram systems operate in Nadi or elsewhere in Fiji.
 Buses serve as a common transport mode for locals and budget-conscious travelers.

-Nadi Bus Stand is the central hub in Nadi town for both local and long-distance buses.
+Nadi Bus Station is the central hub in Nadi town for both local and long-distance buses.
 You discover buses departing to various points within Nadi and to other towns on Viti Levu from here.

 Ticketing & Accessibility

-• Hours of operation: Buses run from early morning (5-6 AM) until late evening (9-10 PM).
+• Hours of operation: The buses run from early morning (5-06:00) until late evening (9-10 PM).

 • Accessibility: Public buses are generally not wheelchair accessible due to steps and narrow aisles.